julianuziemblo/tuple-space-c/README.md

 # Tuple Space in C
-A simple implementation of a Tuple Space binary protocol for interactions between different applications.
+A simple custom implementation of a Tuple Space binary protocol for interactions between different applications.

 ## Contents
 - `Server`: the tuple space server implementation (written in C for Linux).
 It's the main tool for prociding the interactivity between different independent apps.